 Just like any other electronic system, radio-over-fiber links require PCBs.
 Radio-over-fiber is designed for passive optical networking, where the extracted RF signal is steered to its destination without active electronic components.
 This provides an extremely fast solution for faster data transfer in telecom networks.
 It is also scalable up to THz frequencies.
 Many engineers in the research community are focusing on light sources and fundamental infrastructure for this technology, but board designers also have a role to play in ensuring accurate signal extraction and routing at the Tx/Rx sides of a radio-over-fiber link.

 Radio-over-fiber is a method for transmitting RF signals to a distant receiver in passive optical networks.
 In radio-over-fiber, a radio signal is used to apply amplitude modulation to an optical signal from an infrared laser diode.
 This optical signal can then be sent through a standard single-mode fiber, providing reach up to ~20 km.
+In earlier radio-over-fiber research and development, the output from a laser diode was modulated with the desired RF signal, and the output from the diode was coupled to a fiber using a standard transceiver.
+This method was limited in terms of the frequencies that could be transmitted were limited near WiFi frequencies due to the turn-on and recovery time of most laser diodes and photodiode receivers.

 The primary advantage of radio-over-fiber technology is that it does not suffer from the same issues of attenuation as coax cable, allowing it to reach longer distances that cannot be reached with a traditional wireless backhaul.
 This technology offers much greater bandwidth over existing optical solutions without digital-to-analog conversion (DAC).
-This eliminates the latency problems that arise in active components as latency is effectively determined by the propagation delay for a radio signal on the PCB.

 The architecture shown above can also be used with DWDM in a BBU (Tx end).
 An arrayed wavelength grating unit can be used to separate different carriers and route them to different Rx ends.
 This provides a simple way to route analog radio-over-fiber signals to multiple receivers in a passive optical network.

-One important application area for radio-over-fiber technology, specifically for mode combs generated at the Tx end of a link, is for optical data transmission while interfacing with photonic integrated circuits.
+One important application area for radio-over-fiber technology, specifically for mode combs generated at the Tx end of a link, is for optical transmission of digital data while interfacing with photonic integrated circuits.
 Mode combs can be used to produced a very high frequency beat signal (e.g., several GHz), which is then used as a clock, for modulation, or interfacing with other RF circuits.
 The power of radio-over-fiber is the ability for the optical carrier signal to transport this GHz beat signal over long distances.
 This is just one area of emerging microwave techniques that will enable unique applications in the near future.

 If you’re working on new designs for radio-over-fiber technology, you’ll need the right PCB design software to create your board layout.
 The routing features and unique design environment in Altium Designer® is ideal for building cutting-edge boards for high frequency RF systems.
 Altium Designer also gives you access to a complete set of post-layout simulation tools for signal integrity analysis.